COLD-IN-PLACE RECYCLING of HOT MIX ASPHALT (HMA) PAVEMENT

 A one-quart (one-liter) sample of stabilizing agent shall be obtained each day.
 The sample from the first day and one each week shall be forwarded to the District Materials Engineer for testing.
 The other samples shall be retained for submission in the event of a failing test.
 The District Materials Laboratory will determine the percent residual binder of the emulsion sample or perform DSR tests on binder samples.
 The Central Materials Laboratory may conduct further qualifying tests as required in Materials I.M.
 204.

 The sample should be taken from the last point prior to incorporation.
-This is the supply tanker in the CIR train.
+Do not sample from the asphalt supplier’s tanker.
+Sample from the tanker that is part of the CIR train.
 A plastic bottle must be used to sample emulsions and a metal tin must be used for hot asphalt binder (foamed asphalt application).

 FIELD CONTROL OF CIR MIXTURE